armadaproject/armada/docs/api.md

 ## gRPC
 All api is defined in `/pkg/api` folder with `*.proto` files as source for all generated code.

-Folder `/pkg/api` also contains generated clients and together with helper methods from `/pkg/client` provides convenient wayt to call Armada api from go code.
+Folder `/pkg/api` also contains generated clients and together with helper methods from `/pkg/client` provides a convenient way to call Armada api from go code.
 See armadactl code for [examples](../cmd/armadactl/cmd/submit.go).

 ### Public api